Strong dispersion property for the quantum walk on the hypercube

 Taking $a=1$, $ b = z \in (0,1]$ and $\mu=t$ in \eqref{eq:l2e01} gives

 It remains to notice that

 Continuity and evenness of $\cos$ and $T_{t}$ ensures the validity of \eqref{eq:TtoJ} for $z \in [-1,0]$. \end{proof}

-This \lcnamecref{thm:bessel-chebyshev} allows us to characterize the probability $P[0, t]$ to obtain the vertex $0^n$ after $t$ steps for even $t$ as follows: \begin{lemma} \end{lemma} \begin{proof} Due to the symmetry of the walk (w.r.t.\ permuting the coordinates of the hypercube), the amplitudes of $\ket{0^n, j}$ for all $j\in [n]$ remain equal after any number of steps.
+The following \lcnamecref{thm:bessel-chebyshev} allows us to characterize the probability $P[0, t]$ to obtain the vertex $0^n$ after $t$ steps as follows: \begin{lemma} Let $t$ be a positive integer; if $t$ is odd, then $P[0,t]=0$.
+If $t$ is even, then

+\end{lemma} \begin{proof} Due to the symmetry of the walk (w.r.t.\ permuting the coordinates of the hypercube), the amplitudes of $\ket{0^n, j}$ for all $j\in [n]$ remain equal after any number of steps.
 Therefore,